andrew-wilkes/advent-of-code-2025/README.md

 To solve this I scanned the digits from after the previous largest digit up to the position from the end of the start of the remaining number of digits.
 Always looking to capture the largest digit and its position.

-To make this code more efficient I could have pre-proceesed the bank data into arrays of integers rather than dealing with the strings.
+To make this code more efficient I could have pre-processed the bank data into arrays of integers rather than dealing with the strings.

 ## Programming languages used